 Hi Alphacooler, actually the main problem with a 302 redirect is that search engines don't recommend it.
 Rather they prefer 301 redirect.
 That's a pretty gud tool sugested above.
 If U havin probs understandin, sticky me the redirected link of ur site.
 I'll help u sort it.

+That is the exact scenario that Yahoo is fixing.
 Someone does a 302 redirect from their site to your site, if the domain of the redirecting page does not match the domain of that it is redirecting too, treat it as a 301 Redirect i.e. index the page under the new URL which is your ULR.